openpathsampling/openpathsampling/docs/topics/absolute_beginners.rst

 We also have a class of objects called :class:`.Ensemble`.
 More correctly, we should call these "path ensembles" (or even more correctly, "path ensemble functions.")
-The most important function this provides is the indicator function, which tells you whether or a given trajectory is in the path ensemble or not.
+The most important function this provides is the indicator function, which tells you whether a given trajectory is in the path ensemble or not.
 In the same way that a volume takes a snapshot from a trajectory and tells you whether it includes it or not, an ensemble takes a *whole* trajectory and tells you whether it is included.